King Kong vs. Godzilla: Filming

 Suit actors Shoichi Hirose (as King Kong) and Haruo Nakajima (as Godzilla) were given mostly free rein by Tsuburaya to choreograph their own moves.
 The men would rehearse for hours and would base their moves on those of professional wrestling (a sport that was growing in popularity in Japan), in particular the moves of Toyonobori.

-During pre-production, Tsuburaya had toyed with the idea of using Willis O'Brien's stop-motion technique instead of the suitmation process used in the first two Godzilla films, but budgetary concerns prevented him from using the process, and the more cost-efficient suitmation was used instead.
+During pre-production, Tsuburaya toyed with the idea of using Willis O'Brien's stop-motion technique instead of the suitmation process used in the first two Godzilla films, but budgetary concerns prevented him from using the process, and the more cost-efficient suitmation was used instead.
 However, some brief stop-motion was used in a couple of quick sequences.
 Two of these sequences were animated by Minoru Nakano.

 A brand new Godzilla suit was designed for this film and some slight alterations were done to its overall appearance.
 These alterations included the removal of its tiny ears, three toes on each foot rather than four, enlarged central dorsal fins, and a bulkier body.
 These new features gave Godzilla a more reptilian/dinosaurian appearance.
 Outside of the suit, a meter-high model and a small puppet were also built.
 Another puppet (from the waist up) was also designed that had a nozzle in the mouth to spray out liquid mist simulating Godzilla's atomic breath.
 However the shots in the film where this prop was employed (far away shots of Godzilla breathing its atomic breath during its attack on the Arctic Military base) were ultimately cut from the film.
 These cut scenes can be seen in the Japanese theatrical trailer.
 Finally, a separate prop of Godzilla's tail was also built for close-up practical shots when its tail would be used (such as the scene where Godzilla trips Kong with its tail).
 The tail prop would be swung offscreen by a stagehand.